Buggermenot/KitchHub/README.md

 DevLog:
   04-09-22:
-						1. Python program to generate random Recipes -> (Set of unique ingredients).\n
+   Python program to generate random Recipes -> (Set of unique ingredients).

             2. Python program to search recipes (Uses set intersections) -> "NOT DESIRED", Required -> Recipe Subsets that are possible with given input.

   ...